 ● Ps 89:4 . .
 I have made a covenant with My chosen one; I have sworn to My servant David: I will establish your offspring forever, I will confirm your throne to all generations.

 That pact permanently designated the selection of a royal family for Israel; kind of like a Jewish house of Windsor.
 So Israel's final, and permanent, form of national government will be a monarchy, and the king will be one of David's descendants.

-The most exciting part of David's covenant is an additional promise, contained in its wording, of one last restoration of Moses' people to permanent occupancy in Israel.
+NOTE: The most exciting part of David's covenant is an additional promise, contained in its wording, of one last restoration of Abraham and his posterity to permanent occupancy in Israel.